vztu/COVER/README.md

 ### Outputs

-#### ITU-Standarized Overall Video Quality Score

 The script can directly score the video's overall quality (considering all perspectives).

 ```shell
     python evaluate_one_video.py -v $YOUR_SPECIFIED_VIDEO_PATH$
 ```

-The final output score is averaged among all perspectives.
+The final output score is the sum of all perspectives.

 ## Evaluate on a Exsiting Video Dataset